M.A.: Music Theory, Eastman School of Music

 Performers Certificate: Flute Performance, Eastman School of Music.

-Cynthia Folio is Associate Professor at Temple University (since 1990), where she was honored with the Lindback Award for Distinguished Teaching in 1996 and the Creative Achievement Award in 2012.
+Cynthia Folio was honored with the Lindback Award for Distinguished Teaching in 1996 and the Creative Achievement Award in 2012.
 She teaches theory and composition courses at all levels: from Theory I to a Doctoral Seminar in Analysis and Performance and advises many monographs for the DMA degree in performance.
-Before her Temple days, she taught theory and flute at Texas Christian University (1980–1990) and played piccolo and flute in the Fort Worth Symphony, Opera, and Ballet Orchestras.
+Before coming to Temple, she taught theory and flute at Texas Christian University (1980–1990) and played piccolo and flute in the Fort Worth Symphony, Opera, and Ballet Orchestras.

 Born on Dec.
 24, 1954 in Fort Belvoir, Virginia, Folio was an "army brat" and did not stay in one place for very long.
 Her many travels include three years in Germany, three years in Panama, and many spots in between.
 Her most rigorous musical training as a child was in Panama (1964–7), where she studied flute with Eduardo Charpentier (first flutist in the Panama Symphony at the time) and solfege at the Panama Conservatory.